 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
+Both the SL and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica SL and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.